Colin-Lacey/CPSC-481-Project/index.md

 </section>
 Some of the important parts of the current design:
 <ul>
-<li> A home feed for bringing all personal news into one column <ul><li>The idea behind this is to aggregate the most important information that the user
-	hasn’t yet seen into a single screen that is immediately presented to them.
+<li> A home feed for bringing all personal news into one column <ul><li>The idea behind this is to aggregate the most important information that the user has not yet seen into a single screen that is immediately presented to them.
+It compiles all the information of different clubs into one screen for the user to easily access and read.
 </li></ul></li>
-<li> An interactive map to display the locations of the events that you have added <ul><li>This gives the user feedback to the let them know where events are happening (including in relation to each other) and helps them to navigate the campus.
+<li> An interactive map to display the locations of the events that you have added <ul><li>This gives the user feedback to let them know where events are happening (including in relation to each other) and helps them to navigate the campus.
+It visualises where the location of the event is for a quick idea of where the user should head towards.
 </li></ul></li>
 <li> Both a monthly and a weekly view for your personal upcoming events, as well as general events around campus <ul><li>This calendar is a central feature which not only lets users know when events that they have selected are happening, but also helps them discover new events according to their own schedule.
 </li></ul></li>
 <li> A categorical search system for finding clubs, as well as a keyword search function <ul><li>This feature helps users to get info about and subscribe to clubs that they already know they’re interested in (or to find these clubs according to their categorization), rather than just looking through a list of events.
+It makes it easy to find clubs that are similar to that of what they like as well with the categorisation.
 </li></ul></li>
-<li> Personal profile to keep track of your past and current clubs <ul><li>This facilitates the social aspect of the app (for instance
-knowing what events your friends are attending) and helps the user to organize and modify important information that can change the way other features work.
+<li> Personal profile to keep track of your past and current clubs <ul><li>This facilitates another aspect of the personalisation feature of the application.
+It allows the user to see the clubs they are subscribed to and also events they attended in the past, for references in case they wish to attend something similar in the future.
+Also, it helps the user to organize and modify important information that can change the way other features work.
+</li></ul></li>
+<li>A friend system to see what they are up to on campus
+<ul><li>We wanted to make it easy for users to find out what their friends are up to on campus.
+It was decided that this would be limited to friends being able to view and follow each other’s public activities, as additional features would dilute the experience (and there are plenty of social applications already).
+The presence of too many features  that duplicate functionality in other social media apps (like messaging or other ways of communicating with friends) could easily complicate the way users interact with the app, and distract from its central features in a way that would take away from the overall user experience.
+We modelled this based off of Spotify, as you are able to add friends to see what music they are listening to, but cannot messaged them on the application.
+It helps keep the focus on clubs and events rather than on being a messaging application.
 </li></ul></li>
 </ul>
 <p>